hardisj/erinsaudiocorner/content/english/driveunits/Audio_Development_W800NEO.md

 **T/S Parameters and Linear Excursion:**
 * The product spec sheet states an xmax of 19mm.
 That likely is one-way mechanical.
 * The **linear excursion is limited to about 5mm one-way**.
+The limiting factor is still the motor force which would need to be broadened to improve the maximum linear displacement.
+* Centering up the spider could help improve the suspension-derived linear excursion.
+After that the shorting ring needs to be re-positioned, especially if this is to be used near Fs, to keep intermodulated distortion down.
 * The maximum *mechanical* excursion is close to about 10mm one-way and in my testing,  I could hear the coil tapping the backplate at times.
 My testing doesn't push a speaker harder than this as I do not want to ruin it.
-* Centering up the spider could help improve the linear excursion.
-But after that the shorting ring needs to be re-positioned, especially if this is to be used near Fs, to keep intermodulated distortion down.

 **Frequency Response:**
 * The sensitivity is on the high side, measured at about 89.6dB from 300Hz to 3000Hz.
 This helps to offset the rather low linear xmax measured by Klippel's LSI module.